ǀKhowesin

-The ǀKhowesin (literally 'queen bees', also: Witbooi Nama or Witbooi Orlam) are one of five clans of the Orlam people in Namibia.
-They originated from Pella in the Cape Colony in South Africa and migrated to South West Africa the 19th century, led by their Kaptein Kido Witbooi.
-They crossed Orange River and moved to the Fish River area living a nomadic existence.
-They eventually settled in what became known later as Gibeon.
+The ǀKhowesin (literally 'queen bees', also: Witbooi Nama or Witbooi Orlam) are one of five clans of the Oorlam people, a subgroup of the Nama people.
+They originated from Pella in modern-day South Africa and migrated to German South West Africa from the Cape Colony during the late 19th century under the direction of their chief Kido Witbooi.
+The clan crossed the Orange River and moved to the Fish River area, living a nomadic existence; they eventually settled in what became known as Gibeon in modern-day Namibia.